 After removing the rotten part from the joist, thoroughly clean the joist with a wire brush.
 If it is not cleaned well, the Wood Sealer will not hold up well with the joist, and it starts to deteriorate again after some time.

 Apply the first thin coat of wood sealer and let it dry properly.
 Then apply another second coat of sealer.

 It is necessary to fill the pit after cleaning the rot.
 You can use a wood filler to fill it.
 You can easily make wood filler (wood sawdust and glue) at home too (otherwise it is easily available in the wood market).
 It is long-lasting even after exposure to water.

 Wood filler takes about 6 to 7 hours to dry properly.
 You can also use epoxy.
 While epoxy takes a time ranging from 12 to 24 hours to dry.

 Step: 4 Fix the Joist

-Before fixing the decking board must check for rotting to the decking board lower part and rim joist.
+Before fixing the decking board, check for rotting to the decking board’s lower part and rim joist.
 This is very important because if there is even a little rottenness, you should also fix that soon.

-So here we see some method for how to save rotting decking? if you have some new method share on the comment box.
+So here we see some methods for how to save rotting decking.
+If you have some new approach, share it in the comment box.